 Recommended Tools for Easy Baked Shrimp Scampi

-baked shrimp scampi in a bowl on top of orzo pasta and sprinkled with parsley
+baked shrimp scampi with crispy panko topping served over orzo pasta and garnished with parsley

 How To Serve Shrimp Scampi with Bread Crumbs